 - Difficulty: Easy

-Looking for a cool trail you can walk from Wanaka town?
-Then the Mt Iron Track is a perfect choice.
-This short loop track takes only 90-minutes to complete and is just over 2 km (1.2 mi) from Wanaka town center each way.
-This is a must-do hike in Wanaka.
+Looking for a cool and easy trail you can walk right from Wanaka town?
+Then the Mt Iron Track is a perfect choice!
+This short loop track takes only 90 minutes to complete and is just over 2 km (1.2 mi) from Wanaka town center each way.
+Despite being relatively straightforward, this is a must-do hike in Wanaka for the views.

 Despite it being an uphill climb, it is still considered a relatively easy hike and is suitable for all levels of hiking ability.
 If you plan on walking from town, I’d allow an extra 30 minutes to get to and from the trailhead.